Severance Package

 Before you go back to the company, you need to determine:

-Beware of the risks of negotiating your own severance package
+Beware of the risks of negotiating your own severance agreement

 You should be aware of the risks, however, of negotiating your own severance.
 One risk is that you will fail to understand the true value of any potential case you have against the company.
 If you undervalue your legal claims you risk leaving money on the table by failing to ask for enough.
 On the other hand, if you overvalue your claims and ask for too much, you risk the company refusing to negotiate.

-The other risk you face when negotiating you own severance packages is the possibility of making missteps or misstatements.
+The other risk you face when negotiating you own severance agreement is the possibility of making missteps or misstatements.
 Consider the real-life example of an employee who decided to negotiate her own severance:

 Real Life Example: